vicentereig/exa-ruby/README.md

 - `dspy-schema` – converts Sorbet types to JSON Schema (structured output support).

 Set the API key via `EXA_API_KEY` or pass `api_key:` when instantiating `Exa::Client`.

+If you are building automation that calls this README (e.g., using `curl`/`wget` or a retrieval plug‑in), fetch the raw file from GitHub: `https://raw.githubusercontent.com/vicentereig/exa-ruby/main/README.md`.

 ---